Jmz0127/Jmz0127/README.md

 ### Hi there 👋..

-- 🌱 I’m currently learning Python for automation projects and Solidity for smart contract building
+- 🌱 I’m currently learning Python automation through the use of TensorFlow
 - 👯 I’m looking to collaborate on AI/Fintech projects.
 I have extensive experience in finance and accounting and have pivoted into programming.
 I want to be an intermediary between these industries to help build the next generation of financial/accounting products
 - 🔭 Graduate of Bloom Institute of Technology (fka Lambda) Full Stack program
 - 💬 Ask me about my dogs 🐶